White-eye: Characteristics

 White-eyes are mostly of undistinguished appearance, the plumage being generally greenish olive above, and pale grey below.
-Some species have a white or bright yellow throat, breast or lower parts, and several have buff flanks.
+Some species have a white or bright yellow throat, breast, or lower parts, and several have buff flanks.
 As their common name implies, many species have a conspicuous ring of tiny white feathers around their eyes.
 The scientific name of the group also reflects this latter feature, being derived from the Ancient Greek for "girdle-eye".
 They have rounded wings and strong legs.
-Like many other nectivorous birds, they have slender, pointed bills, and brush-tipped tongues.
+Like many other nectarivorous birds, they have slender, pointed bills, and brush-tipped tongues.
 The size ranges up to 15 cm in length.

-All the species of white-eyes are sociable, forming large flocks which only separate on the approach of the breeding season.
-They build tree nests and lay two to four eggs which are usually pale blue.
+All the species of white-eyes are sociable, forming large flocks that only separate on the approach of the breeding season.
+They build trees nests and lay two to four eggs which are usually pale blue.
 Though mainly insectivorous, they eat nectar and fruits of various kinds.
-The silvereye can be a problem in Australian vineyards, through piercing the grape allowing infection or insect damage to follow.
+The silvereye can be a problem in Australian vineyards, by piercing the grape allowing infection or insect damage to follow.